Our counselling approach

 We help our clients come to a more conscious understanding of what might be affecting their current feelings, behaviour and relationships and, with this understanding, how they can influence and change things.

 Sometimes the counselling process can feel difficult and challenging.
 We place considerable value on building a strong therapeutic relationship between counsellor and client.

-We each aim for you to feel safe and supported as you move forward in the process.
-Whether in our practice room in Betchworth, or online (using a secure video platform) you can explore with one of us whatever may be troubling you, in an accepting, non-judgemental and confidential environment.
+We each aim for you to feel safe and supported.
+You can explore with one of us whatever may be troubling you, in an accepting, non-judgemental and confidential environment.

 Ethical and regulatory matters